Quicx

 NOTEDefault configuration

-This is the built-in default.
-When you run quicx start without a --config flag, the daemon uses these exact values — no file needed to get started.
+This is the built-in default as of v1.0.3.
+When you run quicx start without a --config flag, the daemon uses these exact values — no file needed to get started: an 8 MiB pool split into all 64 exact-fit size classes from 16 bytes to 1024 bytes, in 16-byte steps.

 [server]